Private rental licensing

 Local councils can, if they wish, introduce “additional” licensing schemes for smaller HMOs that are not covered by the mandatory scheme.
 Criteria vary according to councils.
 Usually, additional licenses apply to single properties occupied by three or four people from two or more households who share facilities.

 Because this is not a mandatory licence, and because few council websites say whether their area has such a scheme, it is almost entirely left to renters and landlords (or their letting agents) to find out whether there is one in force in their area.
-Again, the penalty for non-compliance is a potential fine of up to £30,000.
+Again, the penalty for non-compliance is usually prosecution or a civil penalty of up to £30,000.

 Selective licence